Parthib-toppo/Parthib-toppo/README.md

 this is my first contribution. why the hell git bash is taking ages to push my changes. anyways lets try editing directly from git hub.
+2nd contribution...bash didnt work so using ubuntu instead.

 <!---
 Parthib-toppo/Parthib-toppo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.